 The rnsh program lets you establish fully interactive remote shell sessions over Reticulum.
 It also allows you to pipe any program to or from a remote system, and is similar to how ssh works.
-The rnsh is very efficient, and can facilitate fully interactive shell sessions, even over extremely low-bandwidth links.

 2.3.2 Nomad Network

 The terminal-based program Nomad Network provides a complete encrypted communications suite built with Reticulum.
 It features encrypted messaging (both direct and delayed-delivery for offline users), file sharing, and has a built-in text-browser and page server with support for dynamically rendered pages, user authentication and more.